Dodo

 The first recorded mention of the dodo was by Dutch sailors in 1598.
 In the following years, the bird was hunted by sailors and invasive species, while its habitat was being destroyed.
 The last widely accepted sighting of a dodo was in 1662.
-Its extinction was not immediately noticed, and some considered it to be a myth.
+Its extinction was not immediately noticed, and some considered the bird to be a myth.
 In the 19th century, research was conducted on a small quantity of remains of four specimens that had been brought to Europe in the early 17th century.
 Among these is a dried head, the only soft tissue of the dodo that remains today.
 Since then, a large amount of subfossil material has been collected on Mauritius, mostly from the Mare aux Songes swamp.
-The extinction of the dodo within less than a century of its discovery called attention to the previously unrecognised problem of human involvement in the disappearance of entire species.
+The extinction of the dodo less than a century after its discovery called attention to the previously unrecognised problem of human involvement in the disappearance of entire species.
 The dodo achieved widespread recognition from its role in the story of Alice's Adventures in Wonderland, and it has since become a fixture in popular culture, often as a symbol of extinction and obsolescence.